Wired Connection Klipper Configuration

 -

-If not, please check whether the data cable is properly connected or if the motherboard has entered DFU mode.
+If not, please check by yourself whether the data cable is connected properly or whether the motherboard has entered DFU

-Proceed to the next step only if there is 0843:df11
+Proceed to the next step only when there is 0483:df11

 - Install the burning tool